fabian-kostadinov/fabian-kostadinov.github.io/_posts/2015-10-04-temis-luxid701-skill-cartridge-development-cycle.md

 - _scinstall.bat_: Installs a bare-bone skill cartridge in a CES project.
 Empty here means that the skill cartridge at this moment does not yet contain any vocabulary, taxonomy etc. These must be loaded using the <code>crimport.bat</code> tool.
 - _crimport.bat_: Import knowledge into a Studio project, for example a vocabulary, taxonomy etc.
-- _crassign.bat_: Assigns the skill cartridge to a Studio)project
+- _crassign.bat_: Assigns the skill cartridge to a Studio-project
 - _crsynchro.bat_: Synchronize the still empty skill cartridge with the imported knowledge.
 This step "charges" the vocabulary or taxonomy into the skill cartridge.
 - _crexportsca.bat_: Build and export the skill cartridge as a single .sca file to the file system.